pbchase/gt_race_r6_kite_buggy_backpack/README.md

 # GT-Race R6 Kite Buggy Backpack

-This is a book a guide for building a backpack for the GT-Race R6 kite buggy designed and built by Martin Faber (see http://www.gt-race.nl/).
+This repository is the source code for a guide for building a backpack for the GT-Race R6 kite buggy designed and built by Martin Faber (see http://www.gt-race.nl/).
+The book is published at [kite-buggy-backpack.info](https://kite-buggy-backpack.info/ "kite-buggy-backpack.info")

 ## About this book